 - 2 cups baby spinach leaves

-- 1/4 cup finely chopped parsley
+- ¼ cup parsley finely chopped

-- 1/3 cup pistachios, roughly chopped
+- ⅓ cup pistachios roughly chopped

-- Pomegranate Molasses
+- Pomegranate Molasses to serve

 - Place the chickpeas in a bowl add the onions, garlic, cranberries, preserved lemon, spices, olive oil, lemon juice and soy sauce in a large bowl.
 Toss to combine and leave to marinate for at least an hour.

 - Line a serving bowl with the baby spinach leaves and top with the chickpeas and parsley.
 Top with the yoghurt, pistachios and drizzle with the pomegranate molasses.